jjuhyunkim/CHM13_annotation_resources/README.md

 -arg ',,,,,,,,,,,,,,,,,'
 ```

-Keep in mind that operations such as `g`, `f`, or `r` should be matched with each database.
-You can find the correct operation for each annotation source on [T2T-CHM13 Databases and operation](https://docs.google.com/spreadsheets/d/1sgjmGLLbXAZpyNiSUbxiEa1hJEVDxuOqL1yAmpDV5BA/edit?usp=sharing)
+Keep in mind that operations such as `g`, `f`, or `r` needs to match each database.
+You can find the correct operation for each annotation source on [T2T-CHM13 Databases and operation](https://docs.google.com/spreadsheets/d/1sgjmGLLbXAZpyNiSUbxiEa1hJEVDxuOqL1yAmpDV5BA/edit?usp=sharing).